stoffe-fe23/fe23-ex-group-rechat/README.md

 ## Firebase access rules

-Includes some business login against best practice to allow the app to run on the subscription free version of the Firebase service.
+Includes some business logic against best practice to allow the app to run on the subscription free version of the Firebase service.

 ```js
 rules_version = '2';